dustalov/greeb/README.md

 ```

 ### Parsing API

-Texts are often include some special spans such as URLs and e-mail
+It is often that a text includes such special entries as URLs
-addresses.
-Greeb can help you in these strings retrieval.
+and e-mail addresses.
+Greeb can assist you in extracting them.

-#### URL and E-mail retrieval
+#### Extraction of URLs and e-mails

 ```ruby
 text = 'My website is http://nlpub.ru and e-mail is example@example.com.'